Star Trek: The Next Generation – “Encounter at Farpoint” (season 1, episode 1)

 Q, too, is a return to a familiar concept from TOS: the godlike alien who playfully forces the crew to play out elaborate scenarios of his own creation.
 But the execution of that old concept feels surprisingly fresh here, and gives “Encounter” its best opportunities to really set out a vision for what TNG will be in its own right, beyond just an extension of the Star Trek legacy.
 His re-creation of a dystopian kangaroo court from the “post-atomic horror” of the mid-21st century provides the episode with what is, to me, by far its most interesting imagery.
-There are so many strangely specific details, like the drug-controlled soldiers, and while I’m not sure how comfortable I should be with the way Asian culture is represented in this scene, the depiction of a future dominated by Asian influences is welcome at least, given sci-fi’s tendency to make every future American.
+There are so many strangely specific details, like the drug-controlled soldiers, and while I’m not sure how comfortable I should be with the way East Asian cultures are represented in this scene, the depiction of a future dominated by Asian influences is welcome at least, given Hollywood sci-fi’s tendency to make every future American.
 And the idea of humanity being put on trial – and inevitably passing Q’s test, of course – shows us that TNG is set in a future which is not only advanced, but outright utopian.
 It signals that the crew of the Enterprise D aren’t just explorers, but exemplars of what humanity is capable of.